ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/memory-management-conflicts.md

 ## Generics and polymorphism

 There doesn't seem to be any overlap in the files that we're changing between our groups as their changes are localized in `ast.ts`, `runner.ts`, `parser.ts`, and their own `monomorphizer.ts.` while our changes reside mainly in `compiler.ts` and `memory.wat`.
-Something our group might need to handle to handle generics would be to figure out how we want to store the type metadata for classes utilizing generics, but as discussed in Slack, the generics team will be giving us the fields, so this should not be hard to handle.

 ### Example program
 ```python